Why Texas Homeowners Face Unique Energy Risks

 Texas is different from every other state when it comes to energy.
 It's the only state in the continental US that operates its own independent power grid - the Electric Reliability Council of Texas (ERCOT).
 This means Texas is largely disconnected from the national grid, and when things go wrong, neighbouring states can't easily send power to help.

-This isn't theoretical.
 In February 2021, Winter Storm Uri caused the most catastrophic grid failure in modern US history.
 Millions of Texans lost power for days in freezing temperatures.
 At least 246 deaths were linked to the storm across 77 counties.
 The economic damage exceeded $130 billion.

 The ERCOT Problem

+Most of the US operates on interconnected grids - the Eastern or Western Interconnection.
 Texas chose energy independence decades ago.
 ERCOT manages about 90% of Texas's electric load.
-This independence gives Texas freedom from some federal regulations, but it comes with a significant downside: when demand exceeds supply, there's no backup.
+When demand exceeds supply, there's no backup from neighbouring states.

 During Winter Storm Uri, ERCOT came within minutes of a total grid collapse that could have left Texas without power for weeks or months.
-The grid was saved by emergency rolling blackouts, but for millions of families, the damage was already done.

 Texas's Energy Mix